chavantxt/javabasic/README.md

 3. Allows Duplicates and Null values.

 ## C} Vector
-1. Dynamis array like ArrayList
+1. Dynamis array like ArrayList.
-2. It is synchronized.
+2. It is synchronized - Use in a Multi-threaded environment.